Info

 • Medium-sized (up to 1m) designs in wood and plastic

-This way you keep the costs of laser cutting low
+This is how you keep the cost of laser cutting low

 Are you making a prototype?
-Then choose an affordable material such as corrugated cardboard or MDF.
+Then choose an inexpensive material such as corrugated cardboard or MDF.
 Products can also often be made from these materials.

 Not too many different materials

-You will receive a discount for each subsequent drawing of the same material.
+For each subsequent drawing of the same material, you get a discount.
 After all, many of the start-up costs have already been incurred.
-That makes a difference.
-So where possible, choose the same material for all your parts.
+Again, that saves.
+So whenever possible, choose the same material for all your parts.

 Smart design

-Do not draw unnecessary cutting lines.
-See where you can make parts border each other so that they are separated by one line instead of two.
+Don't draw unnecessary cut lines.
+See where you can have parts adjacent to each other so that they are separated by one line instead of two.

 Choose a longer delivery time if you can wait a little longer.
-This gives you more time to process your order, which makes production more cost-effective.
+This allows more time to process your order, making production more economical.

 The first copy is always the most expensive.
-Choose a larger edition and you will spread the start-up costs over more products.
+Choose a larger quantity, then spread the start-up costs over more products.

 Many different parts?

 Merge them into one drawing.
-This saves on start-up costs.
+That saves in start-up costs.

 Additional services at no extra cost

-• An engineer checks your drawing before it goes into production
+• An engineer checks your drawing before it goes into manufacturing

 • Minimal smoke deposits and shadow edges on your parts

-• Quality control so that 99+% arrives correctly (we continuously measure this)
+• Quality control so that 99+% arrive correctly (we measure this continuously)

-• Your part numbers are clearly stated upon delivery for quick commissioning
+• Your part numbers clearly listed on delivery for quick commissioning

 • Free design consultation via video call